Recovery operations

 An active monsoon season and a number of slow-moving low-pressure systems produced exceptionally heavy rainfall across the north of the state from late December 2022 into March 2023.
 Severe thunderstorms and intense, persistent rainfall led to significant impacts across many northern and central Queensland communities.

-Related work: Recovery monitoring
+Related work: Reconstruction monitoring